 How many messages do you get in your inbox that are either wasteful or threatening?
 If you don’t use any type of spam protection, this nuisance will continue to plague your organization and pose a threat to its integrity.
 Not only is spam a waste of time, but threats often find that it’s the preferred method of transportation from one system to the next.
 It’s easy to hide downloads of malicious files in email attachments or embedded links/images.
 A spam protection solution keeps these messages from reaching your email inbox in the first place, eliminating much of the threat it poses.

 Do you have problem employees who can’t seem to keep themselves away from social media websites while at work?
 One of the best ways to remedy this problem is by implementing a content filter, which can control access to specific sites for individual users.
 This solution is more commonly used to keep users off of sites that are detected to have viruses or malware associated with them, but why not try to get a little extra productivity out of your workers?

 A UTM is a great solution that your business can certainly use to secure it from external and internal threats.
-To learn more, reach out to Michell Consulting Group at 305-592-5620.
+To learn more, reach out to COMPANYNAME at PHONENUMBER.